leamare/mandelbrot-experiment-dlang/README.md

     // palette offset, float 0-1, percentage tby which palette should be shifted
     // only works with gradient-based palettes
     "paletteOffset": 0.5,
-    // type: string with value "mandelbrot", "multibrot" or "ship" "type": "mandelbrot",
+    // type: string with value "mandelbrot", "multibrot", "mandelbar" or "ship" "type": "mandelbrot",
     // multibrot power
     "multibrotExp": 2.0,